 It's not always in exactly the same place, waving back and forwards.
 It is a real and permanent feature though.

 There is enough difference from one side to the other of the convergence to call the sea around Antarctica the "Southern" or "Antarctic" ocean.
-It is not just the most southerly part of the Atlantic, Indian and Pacific oceans.
+It is treated like a separate ocean and not just the most southerly part of the Atlantic, Indian and Pacific oceans.

 The Antarctic convergence is around 40km wide and it has been there for about 20 million years.
 It is not fixed in place, but usually stays within about half a degree of latitude (35 miles) of the average position.